javlava/Reactivities/README.md

 # Reactivities Website

 Welcome to Reactivities, a web application for managing activities and events!
-This project utilizes a tech stack consisting of C#, ASP.NET Core, React with TypeScript, Entity Framework Core, Semantic UI, Vite, MediatR, and SignalR.
+This project utilizes a tech stack consisting of C#, ASP.NET Core, React with TypeScript, Entity Framework Core, Semantic UI, and Vite.

 ## Getting Started